 As you would already know, Bitcoins are virtual assets that exist purely in the digital realm.
 This means that there is no such thing as a physical example of Bitcoin.
 So, keep that in mind when you’re investing in cryptocurrencies.

 Bitcoins and other cryptocurrencies are stored via services or devices known as wallets.
-These can range from online-only services with various features to a simple piece of paper.
+These can range from online-only services with various features to a simple piece of paper, and you can check out this wallet overview for Bitcoin and other coins here to see some of the options that are available to choose from.

 Here’s something that you’ll need to know about cryptocurrency wallets; they don’t actually store cryptocurrencies.

 Instead, they store the encryption keys that identify you as the owner of said cryptocurrencies.
 Each encryption key is matched to a unit of cryptocurrency on the blockchain.
-Without the blockchain, it would be impossible to store any cryptocurrencies.
+As you have learned, after looking at guides on how to buy bitcoin, Bitcoins are virtual assets that exist purely in the digital realm.
+This means that there is no such thing as a physical example of Bitcoin.
+So, keep that in mind when you’re investing in cryptocurrencies.

 Now that we’ve gotten that down, let’s take a look at the types of wallets available.